2KAbhishek/links/README.md

 -   `name`: The name of the link
 -   `description`: Brief description about the link
 -   `url`: The URL to open when clicked on the link
--   `icon`: The icon of the link, fontawesome classes in use
+-   `icon`: The icon of the link, font awesome classes in use
 -   `color`: The color of the link icon, hex code in use

 ### Overriding URL Logic

-If your username is different across sites or you want to add a custom url as a link just add the entire url in the `url` field.
+If your username is different across sites, or you want to add a custom URL as a link just add the entire URL in the `url` field.
-Presence of `http` in the url string will override the URL building logic and present your link as is.
+Presence of `http` in the URL string will override the URL building logic and present your link as is.

 ### Order Of Links